Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization/README.md

 # NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization
-This repository employs NMR log echo train inversion using Scipy least_squares or optimization using Tikhonov regularization, which adds a penalty term equal to the sum of the squares of the parameters.
+# NMR Echo Train processing and creation of an NMR log in Real-Time:

+This Jupyter Notebook uses the existing MRIL T2 bin porosities to create an NMR log echo train with random noise that is then used to test one of our 3 SciPy metods for T2 inversion.

-We would like to thank Tim Putnam for introducing us to chatGPT.
-ChatGPT has become quite popular lately, so we decided to experiment with using this AI tool to perform NMR log T2 inversion using the SciPy least_squares and optimization libraries in Python with Tikhonov regularization, which incorporates a penalty term based on the sum of the squared parameters.
+The T2 inversion methods developed in this notebook were developed with collaboration with chatGPT.
+We wanted to experiment with this AI tool to see if we could create the code to perform NMR log T2 inversion.
+We are using SciPy least_squares, optimization and curve_fit libraries in Python with Tikhonov regularization, which incorporates a penalty term based on the sum of the squared parameters.
 Although the initial code provided by ChatGPT required some fine-tuning, it was a great starting point.

-This repository includes a Jupyter Notebook as well as a complete Geolog project with Geolog python loglans, layouts and Geolog project structure.

-This Jupyter Notebook uses the existing MRIL T2 bin porosities to create an NMR log echo train with introduced noise that we will then be used for the T2 inversion.

-This T2 inversion method was developed in collaboration with chatGPT which has become quite popular lately, so I decided to experiment with using this AI tool to perform this NMR log T2 inversion using the SciPy optimization library in Python with Tikhonov regularization, which incorporates a penalty term based on the sum of the squared parameters.
-Although the initial code provided by ChatGPT required some fine-tuning, it was a great starting point.

-The repository on GitHub also includes a complete Geolog project with Geolog python loglans to complete the same process.
+Our [repository on GitHub](https://github.com/Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization) also includes a complete Geolog project with Geolog python loglans to perform the same process as used in this notebook.

-The process starts with the existing bin porosities for a MRIL C tool well where we create an echo train with the multi-exponential decay rate shown in the function below:
+The process starts with creating an echo train with random noise from the existing bin porosities from a MRIL C tool job using the multi-exponential decay rate defined by the function below:

     def func(x,p1,p2,p3,p4,p5,p6,p7,p8):
     return (p1*np.exp(-x/4)+p2*np.exp(-x/8)+p3*np.exp(-x/16)+p4*np.exp(-x/32)+p5*np.exp(-x/64)+p6*np.exp(-x/128)+p7*np.exp(-x/256)+p8*np.exp(-x/512))

-In essence we could just add noise to this

-    y_noise  = noise * np.random.normal(size=xdata.size)
-    ydata = y + y_noise

-where xdata is the time in msec for 200 echoes with a TE of 1.2 msec:
+The time axis, xdata, is in msec for 200 echoes with a TE of 1.2 msec:

     # create x array with 200 elements
     num_echoes = 200